skosch/YinYangFit/docs/source/index.markdown

 competition (between B-cells, and likely also between V4 and G-cells) quickly silences them.

-The exact receptive field of each G-cell is likely quite unique, but a popular approach is to assume that they are circular:{sn}The first to run a simulation of this idea in earnest were <nobr>[Edward Craft et al.](https://doi.org/10.1152/jn.00203.2007)<span class="oa" title="Open Access"></span></nobr> in 2011.{/sn}
+The exact receptive field of each G-cell is likely quite unique, but a popular approach is to assume that they are circular:{sn}Readers should keep in mind that *"all models are wrong, some are useful"* applies to this entire article, but to the concept of B-cells and G-cells in particular.<br/>The first to run a simulation of the G-cell idea in earnest were <nobr>[Edward Craft et al.](https://doi.org/10.1152/jn.00203.2007)<span class="oa" title="Open Access"></span></nobr> in 2011.{/sn}